writer/aws-examples/bedrock-examples/README.md

 ```
 cp .env.template .env
 ```
-**Note:** you only need to fill in the below credentials for these examples
+**Note:** You only need to fill in the below credentials for these examples.

 ```
 # AWS Credentials